We believe having your own Personal Trainer is essential to your success which is why our unique challenge makes it compulsory!

 1. Personal trainers do essential and accurate assessments.

-At the risk of losing in you in the lingo, PTs may assess your VO2 levels, ROM, BP, hydration levels, FHP, lean mass, body fat levels, metabolic age, take before and after photos with a plum line, test your glucose levels and a whole lot more!
+At the risk of losing in you in the lingo, PTs can assess your VO2 levels, ROM, BP, hydration levels, FHP, lean mass, body fat levels, metabolic age, take before and after photos with a plum line, test your glucose levels and a whole lot more!

 If you’re not sure what any of those things are trust us, they are important to you achieving your goals and your PT will know how to do them accurately which our judges need to be assured of.